 In order to become agents of change who will positively impact the community, developing a strong sense of history and social, economic, and political trends over time is essential.
-Students develop their historical and social sciences analysis skills through developing the following intellectual, reasoning, reflection, and research skills: chronological and spatial thinking, research, evidence, point of view, and historical interpretation.
-Lesson plans will be developed with an eye towards mastery of the California Content Standards in Social Studies.
+During their time at K-8, the students develop their historical and social sciences analysis skills through developing the following intellectual, reasoning, reflection, and research skills: chronological and spatial thinking, research, evidence, point of view, and historical interpretation.
+Lesson plans will be developed with an eye towards mastery of the Common Core State Standards and California Content Standards for History-Social Science.

-Social studies instruction utilizes a textbook-based approach combined with exploration using realia, primary and secondary resources, as well as watching media clips that bring certain topics to life for the students.
+Social studies instruction utilizes a textbook and document-based approach ("DBQ") combined with exploration using regalia, primary and secondary resources, as well as watching media clips that bring certain topics to life for the students.
 Students have the opportunity to conduct research and seek resources to deepen their knowledge based on a particular topic.
-Based on assessment data, the teachers may elect to modify the pacing or supplement the chosen curriculum as needed.
-The teachers work collaboratively to order the curriculum for connections to be made across the disciplines.

-In accordance with the California State Content Standards for History-Social Studies, the curriculum for 5th through 8th grades will be organized around the broad topics listed below by grade level.
+In accordance with the Common Core State Standards and California State Content Standards for History-Social Science, the curriculum for 5th through 8th grades will be organized around the broad topics listed below by grade level.
 Encompassed within the broad theme for each grade are all state standards that build upon prior knowledge, intertwine geography instruction, and deepen student's understanding of our world and how it has come to be.
 Outlined below are the broad instructional themes for each grade level.
-As an example for how history and geography standards blend, 5th grade provides a single truncated example of a standard to be taught:

-- Fifth grade: United States and Geography: The Making of a Nation - Sixth grade: World History and Geography: Ancient World Ancient Civilizations - Seventh grade: World History and Geography: Medieval History - Eighth grade: United States History and Geography: Growth and Conflict
+- · Fifth grade: United States and Geography: The Making of a Nation - Sixth grade: World History and Geography: Ancient World Ancient Civilizations - · Seventh grade: World History and Geography: Medieval History - · Eighth grade: United States History and Geography: Growth and Conflict